tagomoris/fluent-plugin-mysql/README.md

 2014-01-03 21:35:27+09:00: mysql.input: {"user":"toyama3","dummy":"hogehoge"}
 ```

-then `created_at` column is set from time attribute in a fluentd packet with timezone converted:
+then `created_at` column is set from time attribute in a fluentd packet with timezone converted to +00 UTC:

 ```sql
 +-----+-----------+---------------------+